-There’s a saying that is often quoted to describe the Episcopal church’s approach to faith: As we pray, so we believe.
+There’s a saying that is often used to describe the Episcopal church’s approach to faith: As we pray, so we believe.

 Our prayer together shapes our beliefs and is the foundation of our common life as a church community.
 It is drawn from the Book of Common Prayer, which contains a short outline of our beliefs in the Baptismal Covenant.
 For us as Episcopalians, though, faith is not primarily a list of things people have to believe; it is a way of life that is worked out through our relationships with God and with each other.
-That begins as we pray together, and continues as we work together in service to our brothers and sisters—even as we gather simply to enjoy each other’s company.
+That begins as we pray together, and continues as we work together in service to our brothers and sisters – even as we gather simply to enjoy one another’s company.

 The best way to experience this is to come pray with us.
 We welcome newcomers, including those who have been afraid, for one reason or another, that they wouldn’t be welcome in church.

 What’s a service at St. Philip’s like?

 Joyful.
 Prayerful.
 Warm.
 There tends to be a lot of talking and laughter before things get underway.
 Whether it’s a normal Sunday with 80 or so people in attendance or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.